Conobi/Blblog/articles/readme.md

 ```
 title: Hey, Read me !
 desc: Here is the description of the article, where you can write some informations.
-author: Kiyoshi`
+author: Kiyoshi
-cover: assets/img/author/bg.jpg //(Optional) It can be either a file or an url.
+cover: assets/img/articles/readme_cover.png //(Optional) It can be either a file or an url.
 tags: configuration blblog markdown php //(Optional)
 ---
 _Here is the content of _your article_